jupyter-server/jupyter_server/docs/source/developers/contents.rst

       :class:`nbformat.notebooknode.NotebookNode` representing the .ipynb file
       represented by the model.
 See the `NBFormat`_ documentation for a full description.
+    - The ``md5`` field a hexdigest string of the md5 value of the notebook file.

 - ``file`` models
     - The ``format`` field is either ``"text"`` or ``"base64"``.